BIDMCDigitalPsychiatry/LAMP-platform/docs/todo/Download and Use the mindLAMP app/Using the Mobile App.md

+---
-# Using the mobile app
+title: Using the Mobile App
+slug: using_mobile_app
+---

 [Tap here to download mindLAMP for iOS.](https://itunes.apple.com/us/app/mind-lamp/id1322877070?mt=8)